 Navigating the financial aspects of PET scans can be challenging.
 Here are some tips:

-Understanding the costs, insurance coverage, and how to navigate these financial aspects of PET scans can alleviate some of the stress associated with cancer diagnosis and treatment process.
+Understanding the costs, insurance coverage, and how to navigate these financial aspects of PET scans can alleviate some of the stress associated with the cancer diagnosis and treatment process.
 Armed with the right information, patients and their families can focus more on the journey to recovery.

 PET scans, or Positron Emission Tomography scans, are a topic of interest and concern for many cancer patients.
 Here, we compile a list of frequently asked questions to help demystify the process and provide clear, straightforward answers.